 For photos and video with rich detail, opening up your shutter speed is a great idea.
 However, under bright daylight overexposure can ruin what could be a beautiful photo or video.
 A great solution for your Phantom series camera is a Neutral-Density (ND) Filter, designed to limit light exposure for better shots.
 ND filters are also great for giving video more motion blur, while helping to cut down micro-vibrations that could show up in your videos.
 For more information about ND filters, check out this article: ND Filters for Your Drone – How They Work and Which Ones to Use.

 - SD Card

-Your Phantom series drone comes with a 16 GB Micro SD card, but it can only load up to 20 minutes of 4K video at 100 Mbps.
-Videographers need much more recording time, so a high-speed 32 GB or 64 GB card is a good idea.
+Each Phantom series drone comes with a 16 GB Micro SD card, but it can only load up to 20 minutes of 4K video at 100 Mbps.
+Videographers need much more recording time, so picking up a high-speed 32 GB or 64 GB card is a good idea.

 - Universal Remote Controller Lanyard Check the Price

-For all the things we use to keep our drone safe, we sometimes forget other tools are just as important.
+For all the things we use to keep our drone safe, we sometimes forget that the remote controller is just as important.
 Your remote controller may slip from your hands, cracking or breaking it along with your smartphone or tablet.
 I like to use a 17” iPad when I shoot, making for a heavy controller I never want to drop.
 Luckily, a Universal Remote Controller Lanyard prevents this by catching the controller if it ever falls from my hands.